 One effort involves the increasing the efficiency of the use of resources.
 The German government has set a goal of trying to use fewer resources while maintaining the same amount of prosperity and according to a 2014 report, efficient use of raw materials in 2020 is expected to be double that of 1994.

-Video credit: Germany Trade & Invest (GTAI) / YouTube
+Germany's Renewable Energy Revolution, Video Credits: Germany Trade & Invest (GTAI)/YouTube

 The Germany government has also aggressively pursued the implementation of renewable energy production.
 In 2013, 12 percent of final energy consumption came from renewable energy sources, according to the European Environmental Agency.
 Renewables also accounted for 9.1 percent of heat and 5.5 percent of fuel consumption.